-It seems reasonable to think that the Betta would attack the shrimp because these fish eat meat.
+It seems reasonable to think that the Betta would attack the shrimp because it eats meat.

-However, many hobbyists report that some shrimp species, such as the Ghost Shrimp, the Cherry, and the Amano Shrimp make good tank mates for their Betta fish.
+However, many hobbyists report that some shrimp species, such as the Ghost, Cherry, and Amano Shrimp make good tank mates for their Betta fish.

 Why is that and what else makes it possible for shrimp to harmoniously coexist with a Betta in the same tank?

 Can Betta fish and shrimp live together in the same aquarium?